jmatthiesen/netaivideoanalyzer/docs/blazordemo.md

     azd up
     ```

-- When prompted, select the subscription and location the resources should be deployed to.
+- When prompted, **select the subscription** and **select the location** the resources should be deployed to.
 Once these options are selected the .NET Aspire project will be deployed.

 - The final line of output from the azd command is a link to the Azure Portal that shows all of the Azure resources that were deployed: